 Cut peeled potatoes into quarters.

 I got this delicious salt from Amed, a sleepy fishing village at Bali.
 Remove the specks of grit and sticks from the salt.
 If you use iodised salt, you can skip this process as your salt is clean.

-I use raw sugar as it gives a more full-bodied taste to refined white sugar.
+I use raw sugar as it gives a more full-bodied taste to refined white sugar, but sugar is optional.
 Use less if you are using refined sugar.